movestore/MorningRep_calcPropPlots/README.md

 **Track time duration. (`time_dur`):** time duration into the past that the attributes have to be plotted for.
 So, if the time duration is selected as 7 days then the x-axis ranges from the reference timestamp to 7 days before it.
 Unit: days

 **Reference longitude (`posi_lon`):** longitude of the position to which average daily distances are to be calculated.
 Typically this is the observer position in the field, if one wants to find out if any tagged animals are in the surroundings.
 This might be the catching site.
-If none provided the default is the first available position
+If none provided the last position of each track is used.

 **Reference latitude (`posi_lat`):** latitude of the position to which average daily distances are to be calculated.
 Typically this is the observer position in the field, if one wants to find out if any tagged animals are in the surroundings.This might be the catching site.
-If none provided the default is the first available position
+If none provided the last position of each track is used.

 ### Changes in output data